Written by: Corey Janoff

 When I was a kid, we would get catalogs in the mail.
 If we wanted to buy something from the catalog, you had to mail a form and then wait 6-8 weeks for the item to arrive.
 If we saw a commercial for a new toy, we had to beg mom to take us to Toys R Us.
 We couldn't just go on Amazon and have it arrive at our doorstep within a day.

 If your kids say they want something, make them wait a little bit for it.
 Heck, that's a good habit to practice for yourself.
-Rather than one-click purchases, save it to your shopping cart and wait three days.
+Rather than one-click purchases, save them to your shopping cart and wait three days.
 You'll be surprised how many items you put in the shopping cart you end up deleting because you decide you no longer need or want them.

 The idea of delayed gratification is important.
 If we get accustomed to having everything we want instantly, the joy of anticipation gets lost.
 We also end up spending more than we probably should on unnecessary things.